0724261291/MyFirstFrame/README.md

-The application shows a basic frame usinf the JFrame class of Swing
+The application shows a basic frame using the JFrame class of Swing